Skip to content

 • Very hackable

-• Integrates well with other labware projects.
+• Integrates well with open science hardware projects.

 To these ends, we will: